dekstroza/JEE7/swarm-demo-app/readme.md

 2. http://localhost:8080/heap
 3. http://localhost:8080/node

+More on the above can be found in wildfly docs: https://wildfly-swarm.gitbooks.io/wildfly-swarm-users-guide/content/v/7d7ea3560e6b65f673bc76ff7fd65499e28ffca2/advanced/monitoring.html

 To build run ```mvn clean install```

 To run simply type (will assume defaults, which are statsdHost=localhost, statsdPort=8125 and nodeId will be random UUID).
 These can also be passed as jvm arguments.